cedar-policy/cedar-docs/docs/authorization.md

 # How Cedar authorization works<a name="how-cedar-authorization-works"></a>
 {: .no_toc }

-Each time your application wants to perform an action that is subject to authorization, it needs to invoke the Cedar authorization engine (or _authorizer_, for short).
+Each time a user of your application wants to perform an action on a protected resource, the application needs to invoke the Cedar authorization engine (or _authorizer_, for short) to check if this request is allowed.
 The authorizer will consider the request against the application's store of policies in order to make a decision, `Allow` or `Deny`.
 Here we discuss the Cedar authorizer's nuts and bolts, to see how it decides the answer to a particular request.

 ## Request creation<a name="request-creation"></a>